Gel bracelet: Urban legend of sex bracelets

 Different versions of the legend associate different colors with sexual acts (similar to the handkerchief code).
 For example, purple might be associated with kissing, red with lap dancing, and black with intercourse.
 Some versions say the sexual activity occurred at parties held for the purpose, making them similar to contemporary rumors of "rainbow parties", a gathering where girls wearing varying shades of lipstick supposedly take turns fellating their male counterparts, leaving an array of colors on their penises.
 Other tales of teenage sex parties have circulated at various times.
 Folklorist Barbara Mikkelson of snopes.com associates the "sex bracelet" stories with similar ones of the past.
 In the 1970s, pull tabs from aluminum cans and labels from beer bottles were supposedly considered "sex coupons" and obligated any girl presented with one to sleep with the bearer.
 By the 1990s, the rumors shifted to include an assortment of plastic items, including some worn as bracelets.
 According to Mikkelson, there is likely little truth behind the stories, and the vast majority of teenagers who contact her site express shock and disappointment that so many have believed them.

-At least one particular type of gel bracelet called the MY Single Band was specifically designed to advertise the wearer's relationship status.
+At least one type of gel bracelet called the MY Single Band was specifically designed to advertise the wearer's relationship status.
 The response to this bracelet was largely critical, with Natasha Burton of Cosmopolitan saying she doubted men would look for such a bracelet given that she was still approached even while wearing her engagement ring.
 The staff of Glamour were reportedly uncomfortable with the concept, and Eliana Dockterman of Time magazine even compared it to wearing one's OkCupid profile on their T-shirt.